Yin and Yang. Female and male. Earth and sky. Cold and hot.

 A truly compelling case could be made for both.
 Much like testosterone, our increasing mastery of the elements is stupefyingly paradoxical.

-Science has created a world in which fewer people die from acute infection, but thousands more die from autoimmune conditions, diabetes, and cancer, a world where we live far longer, but are on the whole more miserable, a world with infinite width and zero depth.
+Science has created a world in which fewer people die from acute infection, but thousands more die from chronic conditions, a world where we live far longer, but are on the whole more miserable, a world with infinite width and zero depth.

 This is what philosopher Ken Wilber calls “the dialectic of progress”.
 Each time we advance as a civilization, we create new problems, some of which even eclipse the old ones, towering over them and making them seem trivial by comparison.